Ahmad Rida Huhu

-Ahmad Rida Huhu, (Arabic: أحمد رضا حوحو) a writer, novelist, and journalist was born on the 15 December 1910 in the village of Sidi Okba in the Biskra Province of Algeria.
+Ahmad Rida Huhu (Arabic: أحمد رضا حوحو) was a writer, novelist, and journalist was born on the 15 December 1910 in the village of Sidi Okba in the Biskra Province of Algeria.
 He grew up in Algeria and moved to Hejaz to complete his higher education in 1935.
 In 1956, Huhu was arrested by the French police and taken to Djebel El Wahch, where he was executed.

 Early life

-He was born on the 15 December 1910 in the village of Sidi Okba in the Biskra Province.
+Huhu was born on the 15 December 1910 in the village of Sidi Okba in the Biskra Province.
 He started his education at al-kuttab at an early age like all Algerians at the time.
 Then, he attended elementary school.
 Upon successful completion of his elementary education, his father sent him to Skikda to continue his studies in a private school in 1928.
 As a result of the French policy that did not allow Algerians to continue their education, Huhu could not finish high school, therefore, he went back to the South and started working as a telegraph for Sidi Okba post office.
 And that is what made him learn more about life, as he noticed the difference between two different environments: a rural desert environment and an urban one.

 In 1935, he moved with his family to Hejaz by sea, and as soon as he arrived at Medina, he enrolled in the college of Sharia to complete his studies.
 In 1937 his first article was published in Al-Rabita Arabic Magazine.
 In addition, in 1938, he graduated from the college of Sharia with high grades, which made him eligible for a teaching position in the same college.
 He was appointed Editorial Secretary of Al-Manhal Magazine in the same year, but after two years he resigned from the job and moved to Mecca, where he worked at the international department of the mail and telephone office.
 He stayed at that job until he returned to Algeria in 1946 after the death of his parents.